giantswarm/security-bundle/README.md

 [![CircleCI](https://circleci.com/gh/giantswarm/security-pack.svg?style=shield)](https://circleci.com/gh/giantswarm/security-pack)

-# security-pack chart
+# Giant Swarm Security Pack

-Giant Swarm offers a security-pack App which can be installed in workload clusters.
-This App is a convenient wrapper containing multiple other Apps composing our security pack.
+Giant Swarm offers a [managed security pack][security-pack] which provides an unintrusive baseline for security observability and enforcement in Kubernetes clusters.
+This App is a convenient wrapper containing multiple other Apps which make up the security pack.

+By default, installing the security pack in a cluster includes:

+- Falco, from our [`falco-app`][falco-app]
+- Kyverno, from our [`kyverno-app`][kyverno-app]
+  - our [`kyverno-policies`][kyverno-policies] app for Kubernetes Pod Security Standards (PSS)
+- Starboard, from our [`starboard-app`][starboard-app]
+  - our [`starboard-exporter`][starboard-exporter] for exposing metrics
+- Trivy, from our [`trivy-app`][trivy-app]

+Apps can be selectively enabled or disabled using the `enabled` setting for that app in the `security-pack` Helm values.

+More information and configuration options can be found in each app repository.

-**Note:** There is a [known issue](https://github.com/kyverno/kyverno/issues/3111) when uninstalling `kyverno` which is pending upstream release.
-If installing `kyverno` through this App, you may need to manually Kyverno's `validatingwebhookconfigurations` and `mutatingwebhookconfigurations` if you subsequently uninstall the App prior to the 1.7.0 release.
+**Note:** There is a known issue when uninstalling Kyverno where some resources may not be removed properly.
+The cause is still under investigation, but a [recent update](https://github.com/kyverno/kyverno/issues/3111) has improved the situation so that Kyverno's webhooks are properly removed, meaning the remnants are unnecessary but should otherwise have no negative effect on the cluster.
+If installing Kyverno through this App, you may need to manually remove some lingering Kyverno resources if you subsequently choose to remove Kyverno.

 ## Installing